davidchesnut/sp-dev-docs/docs/general-development/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint.md

 7. In the **Layouts** folder, open the shortcut menu for the **FollowPeopleJSOM** folder, and then add a new SharePoint application page namedFollowPeople.aspx.

-    > [!NOTE]
-      > The code examples in this article define custom code in the page markup but do not use the code-behind class that Visual Studio creates for the page.
+   >Note: The code examples in this article define custom code in the page markup but do not use the code-behind class that Visual Studio creates for the page.

 8. Open the shortcut menu for the FollowPeople.aspx page, and then choose **Set as Startup Item**.

 9. In the markup of the FollowPeople.aspx file, paste the following code between the "Main" **asp:Content** tags.
 This code defines controls and script references.

   ```HTML
 <span id="followResults"></span><br/><br />
 <button id="sendRequest" type="button"></button><br/>
 <span id="message" style="color: #FF0000;"></span>